-In medicine “minimum effective dose” is the lowest amount of a drug that produces a therapeutic response or desired effect in those taking it.
+In medicine “minimum effective dose” is the lowest amount of a drug that produces a therapeutic response in those taking it.

-As an entrepreneur it’s natural to want to create an outstanding product.
-Often we feel like artists working on a masterpiece and there can be a lot of emotions attached to what we’re producing.
+As an entrepreneur, it’s natural to want to create an outstanding product.
+Often we feel like artists working on a masterpiece.
+There can be a lot of emotions attached to what we’re producing.
 We want to present our best to the world.

 Read on and I’ll share with you two things I’ve learned from expensive experience.

 Nobody wants to be told their baby is ugly.
-However even more painful is when you’ve sunk huge amounts of time, money and effort into developing your product only to find out it’s a no go.
+But what’s more painful is learning your product’s a no go when you’ve sunk huge amounts of time, money and effort into developing it.

 I’ve come to expect that I’ll need to course correct or even start over multiple times before I get my winner.

-This is why I’ve now learned to makes small “bets”.
+This is why I’ve now learned to make small “bets”.
 This lets you fail cheap and fail often as opposed to a “bet the farm” strategy.

 By making small investments, you can cut the losers early and ride the winners.

-First that it’s easy to have a theoretically “perfect” product sitting endlessly on your drawing board.
-However it’s not until it’s in the hands of your end customer that you can really start judging it properly.
+- It’s easy to have a theoretically “perfect” product sitting endlessly on your drawing board.
+However, you can only start judging it properly when it’s in the hands of your end customer.

 It’s this valuable feedback loop we want to tap into early in the product development process.

-By creating what’s known as a “minimum viable product”, you create a product that has just the core functionality of what you want to offer and you create this as quickly and cheaply as possible.
+By creating a “minimum viable product”, you build a product that has the core functionality of what you want to offer.
+And you create it as quickly and cheaply as possible.

-Rather than trying to pack in all the features you think your customers will want through an expensive and protracted product development cycle, you instead release a bare bones product and tap into the feedback your customers are giving you.
+So, instead of packing all the features you think your customers want into a product.
+And this is an expensive and protracted product development cycle.
+You’ll release a bare bones product and tap into the feedback your customers are giving you.

-Shipping quickly, tapping into a customer feedback loop and constantly improving your products is the best and most reliable way I know of consistently producing winners.
+Shipping quickly.
+Tapping into a customer feedback loop.
+Constantly improving your products is the best and most reliable way I know of consistently producing winners.